Red sea bream iridoviral disease

 - call 0800 80 99 66

-Note: This information has been simplified for this disease profile.
-It's only an indication of its global distribution and potential impacts on New Zealand.
+Note: This information is a summary of this disease's global distribution and potential impacts on New Zealand.

 Has this been useful?
 Give us your feedback